Posts

 Image

-Just out of Salisbury, one will find Stonehenge, the Neolithic structure built around 5000 years ago.
+Just out of Salisbury is Stonehenge, the Neolithic structure built around 5000 years ago, or so we're told.
 It was believed to have been a celestial clock built to track the movement of the sun, moon and stars.
 The burials of 58 individuals were uncovered at the site in 1919 when structural work to repair one of the horizontal stones was done.
 Even though it's inundated with tourists, especially in summer, it still has a magical mystical feel to us.
 I was last here in 1990 whilst driving my kombi van around the UK.
 I just drove up within 50 metres and walked right up to it.
 This time, I used Google Maps and it took us to the 'Stonehenge Centre' which was a huge museum with a car park for hundreds of cars and a fee of £27 each to enter and get the shuttle to the Stones.
 We found there was a walking track to the Stones and chose that (free) option.
 There are many theories as to how the stones got there and still today, there is no definitive answer.
-The sarsen stones...
+The sarsen ...

 80. Itchenor and Surrounding Villages - UK